Psychology Today Here to Help

 • Elevate your wrist above your heart, on a pillow or the back of a chair. as often as you can.

-• take anti-inflammatory painkillers.
-Non-steroidal anti-inflammatory drugs ( NSAIDs), like Advil, Aleve, or Motrin, will help with pain and swelling.
+• Take anti-inflammatory painkillers.
+Non-steroidal anti-inflammatory drugs (NSAIDs), like Advil, Aleve, or Motrin, will help with pain and swelling.
 However, these drugs can have side effects, like an increased risk of bleeding and ulcers.
 They should be used only occasionally, unless your doctor specifically says otherwise.

-More severe Grade III wrist sprains, in which the ligament is snapped, require surgery to repair.
+More severe Grade III wrist sprains, in which the ligament is snapped, may require surgery to repair.